Cancer-Related Post-Traumatic Stress (PDQ®)–Patient Version

 - The cancer experience is more than one stressful event.

-- Symptoms of cancer-related post-traumatic stress (PTS) are a lot like symptoms of other stress-related disorders.
+- Symptoms of cancer-related PTS are a lot like symptoms of other stress-related disorders.

 The cancer experience is more than one stressful event.

 Cancer may involve stressful events that repeat or continue over time.
-The patient may suffer symptoms of post-traumatic stress anytime from diagnosis through completion of treatment and possible cancer recurrence, so screening may be needed more than once.
-Different screening methods may be used to find out if the patient is having symptoms of PTS or PTSD.
+The patient may suffer symptoms of post-traumatic stress anytime from diagnosis through treatment and possible cancer recurrence, so screening may be needed more than once.
+The healthcare team will look for symptoms of PTS or PTSD.

 For a patient coping with cancer, the specific trauma that triggers cancer-related post-traumatic stress isn't always known.
-Because the cancer experience involves so many upsetting events, it is much harder to know the exact cause of stress than it is for other traumas, such as natural disasters or rape.
+Because the cancer experience involves so many upsetting events, it is much harder to know the exact cause of stress than it is for other traumas, such as natural disasters or physical assault.

-Symptoms of cancer-related post-traumatic stress (PTS) are a lot like symptoms of other stress-related disorders.
+Symptoms of cancer-related PTS are a lot like symptoms of other stress-related disorders.

-Some of the symptoms that may be seen in post-traumatic stress and in other conditions include:
+Some of the symptoms that may be seen in PTS and in other conditions include:

 - Feeling defensive, irritable, or fearful.